 Now let’s go over some appearances and flavors of popular rice:

-- White rice: This long grain rice has a mild taste, so many at-home cooks enhance the flavor with seasonings and sauces.
+- White rice: This long grain rice has a mild taste, so many at-home cooks enhance the flavor of rice with seasonings and sauces.
 Milling and polishing removes the hull, bran and germ for a shiny look.
 Since the process takes out some nutritional value, white rice is often enriched with B vitamins and iron.

 - Brown rice: This variety comes from the same grain as white rice, but is processed less and keeps its bran layer for a slightly nutty flavor.
 As a whole-grain rice, it also has denser nutrient content for your dishes.
 But since the bran can spoil, try to use it within six months of purchase.